Harmonic Forms, Minimal Surfaces and Norms on Cohomology of Hyperbolic $3$-Manifolds: The L infinity -norm, Main Theorem and the Proof

-so that $\|\phi\|_{\infty}\coloneqq \|\phi\|_{L^{\infty}(\C)}$ must occur on $\partial \C =\T$, by the properties of non-negative subharmonic functions vanishing at infinity and a limit argument.
-To compensate for the negative curvature, we use the following identity: for a harmonic function $f$:
+so that $\|\phi\|_{\infty}\coloneqq \|\phi\|_{L^{\infty}(\C)}$ must be achieved on $\partial \C =\T$, by the properties of non-negative subharmonic functions vanishing at infinity and a limit argument.
+From \Cref{L2harmonic=df}, there exists a harmonic function $f$ on $\C$ such that $\phi=df$.
+In view of the negative curvature, we use the following identity for a harmonic function $f$: